 PHI disclosures to third parties after the expiration of authorization

-Even if previous authorization was given, it could not be shared again if the authorization form has passed its expiration date.
+Even if previous authorization was given, it’s crucial for organizations to track and manage these authorizations meticulously, ensuring no PHI is shared beyond its expiry.
 In addition, to validate an authorization form, it needs to disclose the names of individuals authorized to receive the PHI, the types of PHI that will be disclosed, and the reason for disclosure.
 Forms must also include an expiration date.
 An authorization form without an expiration date is not HIPAA compliant.

 Lost or stolen records